MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ![Digram showing an interop Teams-to-Teams conversation](media/teams-upgrade-interop-thread.png)

-Once a conversation thread is created, it never changes.
+Once a conversation thread is created, its type never changes.
 An interop thread in Teams will continue to route to the target user’s Skype for Business client.
 A native thread will continue to route to the target user’s Teams client.
 For more details, see [Chats and calls from pre-existing threads](coexistence-chat-calls-presence.md#chats-and-calls-from-pre-existing-threads).

 ### Presence